rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 ------

-Rackspace Identity must know the amount of time a federated user can remain on Rackspace systems before the user should be forced to authenticate again.
+Rackspace Identity must know the amount of time a federated user can remain on Rackspace systems before the system should be force the user to authenticate again.
 You can use either of the following formats to specify this attribute:

 -  You can use an `ISO 8601`_ timestamp, which should include a time zone designator.
-For example, the timestamp ``2017-10-04T16:20:57Z`` signifies that the user is forced to authenticate after October 4th, 2017 at 16:20:57 Universal Time Coordinated (UTC).
+For example, the timestamp ``2017-10-04T16:20:57Z`` signifies that the user must authenticate after October 4th, 2017, at 16:20:57 Universal Time Coordinated (UTC).

 -  You can use an `ISO 8601`_ duration.
-For example, ``PT1H2M`` signifies that the user is forced to authenticate one hour and two minutes after logging in.
+For example, ``PT1H2M`` signifies that the user must authenticate one hour and two minutes after logging in.

-In the `SAML assertion example<#the-SAML-assertion>`_, an expire timestamp is specified in the ``NotOnOrAfter`` attribute of the ``SubjectConfirmationData`` on line 61.
+The `SAML assertion example<#the-SAML-assertion>`_ specifies an expire timestamp in the ``NotOnOrAfter`` attribute of the ``SubjectConfirmationData`` on line 61.
 In SAML, this attribute denotes the time after which the SAML assertion is no longer considered valid.
 While this timestamp doesn't fit semantically with the ``expire`` attribute that